The-Taggart-Institute/blue-crab-shells/README.md

 Now we'll establish two-way communication over the TCP socket.
 This introduces the `BufWriter` and `BufReader` structs for handling the transmission and receipt of data.

 This stage also introduces the `match` statement, a core flow control structure in Rust.
 We use it to handle what we're reading from the socket, thereby checking whether the connection has been closed.

+### Stage 3

+Now that we have both send and receive working, it's time to kick off some commands!
+We'll start with basic Powershell, since it's easy enough.
+We introduce `std::process` and all its fun tricks here.